ByteDance drops TikTok's U.S. sale, to partner with Oracle: sources

 As many as 40% of Americans back Trump’s threat to ban TikTok if it is not sold to a U.S. buyer, a Reuters/Ipsos national poll found last month.
 Among Republicans - Trump’s political party - 69% said they supported the president’s order, even though only 32% said they were familiar with the app.

+Earlier this year, Chinese gaming company Beijing Kunlun Tech Co Ltd 300418.SZ sold Grindr LLC, a popular gay dating app it bought in 2016, for $620 million after being ordered by CFIUS to divest.

+ByteDance acquired Shanghai-based video app Musical.ly - whose user base was largely American - in a $1 billion deal in 2017 and relaunched it as TikTok the following year.
+ByteDance did not seek approval for the acquisition from CFIUS, which reviews deals for potential national security risks.
+Reuters reported last year that CFIUS had opened an investigation into TikTok.

-Reporting by Echo Wang and Greg Roumeliotis in New York; Additional reporting by David Shepardson in Washington and Stephen Nellis in San Fransisco; Writing by Joshua Franklin; Editing by Muralikumar Anantharaman and Christopher Cushing
+Reporting by Echo Wang and Greg Roumeliotis in New York; Additional reporting by David Shepardson in Washington, Melissa Fares in New York and Stephen Nellis in San Fransisco; Writing by Joshua Franklin; Editing by Muralikumar Anantharaman and Christopher Cushing

 Our Standards: The Thomson Reuters Trust Principles.